DeBTech/HangoutRundown/README.md

 TODO
 ====
 - Keep a clock for whole conversation and current topic.
+- Get some actual graphics.
+- Set up an "about" page.
 - Enable pausing?
 - Enable conversation moderator (admin).
 - Have a separate view for when the application hasn't loaded yet.